ric2b/Vivaldi-browser/chromium/docs/updater/design_doc.md

 </plist>
 ```

+macOS 13 notifies the user each time a new task is created.
+Since it is not
+useful to notify the user each time the updater sets up a new version of
+itself, the scheduled task is not side-by-side on macOS 13.
+The task is
+replaced during each activation of each new instance, and calls --wake-all for
+the active version of the updater. --wakeall will then --wake every version of
+the updater that is present in the base install directory.

 ### Legacy State
 TODO(crbug.com/1035895): Document usage of Keystone tickets on macOS.

 ### IPC
-On Mac, the IPC utilized for the updater is XPC, which is the macOS native IPC
+On macOS, the updater uses both XPC (for non-side-by-side communications) and
+mojo (for communications within a single version of the program).
+XPC is the
-system controlled by launchd.
-The main portion to utilize XPC is to create
+macOS native IPC system controlled by launchd.
+The main portion to utilize XPC
-launch agent plists under `${HOME}/Library/LaunchAgents` for user level installs
+is to create launch agent plists under `${HOME}/Library/LaunchAgents` for user
-and launch daemon plists under `/Library/LaunchDaemons` for system level
+level installs and launch daemon plists under `/Library/LaunchDaemons` for
-installs.
+system level installs.
+XPC should be replaced with mojo in the future.

-The updater uses multiple layers of XPC to start-up separate processes
+The updater uses multiple layers of RPC to start-up separate processes that are
-that are responsible for different actions.
-There are two XPC plists that the
+responsible for different actions.
+Mojo is used for UpdateServiceInternal,
-updater creates for the server.
-The first is the `.internal` plist, which goes
-through some control tasks first, and then there's the `.service` plist, which
-actually performs the update check and the update itself.
+while the `.service` plist covers UpdateService, which actually performs the
+update check and the update itself.

+Mojo does not orchestrate process launches and connections.
+When using mojo,
+the updater first attempts to connect to an existing process, and if this
+fails, launches the server process and then repeatedly retries to connect.

+Since Mojo's NamedPlatformChannel is not reusable for multiple connections, the
+updater relies on NamedMojoIpcServer's utilities to bootstrap mojo connections
+using multiple connections on a mach port, and for messages to that port to
+contain a reply port.

 The XPC interface is also utilized to communicate between the browser and the
 updater for on-demand updates.
 The protocol utilized by the browser has to be in